Top Activities in Iceland for Adrenaline Junkies

 Helicopters provide a whole new perspective on Iceland's nature.

-Paragliding & Skydiving in Iceland
+Paragliding and Skydiving in Iceland

 Tandem paragliding over Skógafoss waterfall.Photo from Exhilarating 1 Hour Paragliding Tour & Tandem Flight over Vik